bigbluebutton/bigbluebutton.github.io/index.md

   1. [Integrate](http://bigbluebutton.org/open-source-integrations/) it or use the [API](/dev/api.html) to create/customize an integration with your system.
   1. [Setup](/dev/setup.html) a development environment to modify and extend BigBlueButton itself.

-If your an educational or commercial institution using (or building) on BigBlueButton, spread the word (blog, tweet, upload a video to YouTube, etc.).
-We're [localized](/dev/localization.html) into over 35 languages and love seeing it used to help remote students around the world.
+If your an educational or commercial institution using (or building upon) BigBlueButton, we encourage you to spread the word (blog, tweet, upload a video to YouTube, etc.) about the project.
+With the help of our community, BigBlueButton is [localized](/dev/localization.html) into over 35 languages and used to help teach students around the world.

 ## Latest version